Jorley-Johnson/Fast-and-Accurate-pricing-of-volatility-swaps/README.md

 # Fast-and-Accurate-pricing-of-volatility-swaps

-### Project title: Estimating the price of a volatility swap.

 ### Student name: Jorley Johnson

 Give some brief background and describe what you intend your code to do, together with a rough outline (e.g., classes, functions, snippets, comments, pseudocode).